MAziz-0/My-Portfolio/README.md

     ## Bugs

-1. White space underneath each section.
+- White space underneath each section.

-    Fix: Set margin and padding to 0, used internal CSS to set max-width and margin size for Paragraphs.
+   - Fix: Set margin and padding to 0, used internal CSS to set max-width and margin size for Paragraphs.

-2. Section heading borders overlapping when reducing screen size.
+- Section heading borders overlapping when reducing screen size.

-    Fix: Changed sections into fluid containers and utilised m-auto and reduces sizes of borders and text.
+   - Fix: Changed sections into fluid containers and utilised m-auto and reduces sizes of borders and text.
 Section 2 changed into a span to fit more extensive content.

-3. Unable to change padding and margin for background images.
+- Unable to change padding and margin for background images.

-    Fix: Used display: flex instead of Position element to have more room for styling.
+   - Fix: Used display: flex instead of Position element to have more room for styling.

-4. Excess padding on the Navigation bar.
+- Excess padding on the Navigation bar.

-    Fix: used py-0 to reduce padding.
+   - Fix: used py-0 to reduce padding.

-5. Carousel slides changing size based on content.
+- Carousel slides changing size based on content.

-    Fix: Set an inline fixed height and width to keep the block the same size.
+   - Fix: Set an inline fixed height and width to keep the block the same size.

-6. Previous/Next button unaligned in the centre of the Carousel:
+- Previous/Next button unaligned in the centre of the Carousel:

-    Fix: Added a negative top number to push buttons to a new position.
+   - Fix: Added a negative top number to push buttons to a new position.

-7. Navigation toggler is not collapsing correctly.
+- Navigation toggler is not collapsing correctly.

-    Fix: Reduced margin to 0 and changed the height of navigation bar toggle to fit the content.
+   -  Fix: Reduced margin to 0 and changed the height of navigation bar toggle to fit the content.

-8. Parallax feature does not work well on mobile devices.
+- Parallax feature does not work well on mobile devices.

-    Fix: Added a media query to disable the feature on mobile screen sizes.
+   -  Fix: Added a media query to disable the feature on mobile screen sizes.

-My-Portfolio is a single scrolling page that works well on Desktop screens, Ipad screens and most smartphones.
+## Validator Tools

  This website tested using HTML/CSS validator tools:

 https://validator.w3.org/